nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

   var responseJson = JSON.parse(responseBlob.getString());

   // Check the result
-  if(responseJson.errorCode !== 200) {
+  if(responseJson.responseCode !== 200) {
-    // . . . handle error . . . throw and error, or just log responseJson.errorMessage . . .
+    // . . . handle error . . . throw and error, or just log responseJson.responseCode + ", " + responseJson.responseMessage . . .
   } else {
     // Save the description
     // For "/description", the result is in the "response" property